adicreson/catan_stats_tracker/README.md

 # Catan Statistics Tracker
-Where you lucky or not?
+Were you lucky or not?
 Use the following program to track a couple of metrics while playing a game, such as throws and time per round.
 Primarily used to track the outcome of the throws and then compare it to their theoretical values.

 ## Game
 Represents a game of Catan.
 Manages players, records throws, calculates statistics, and displays results.